Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 ## IPv6 support

 The `cray-dns-unbound` service can be configured to access an external DNS server using IPv6.
-CSM does not deploy Kubernetes in dual stack mode so this is achieved by using a network attachment definition to allow the `cray-dns-unbound` Pods direct access to an IPv6 network.
+CSM does not deploy Kubernetes in dual stack mode so this is achieved by using a network attachment definition to allow the `cray-dns-unbound` pods direct access to an IPv6 network.

 The following `cray-dns-unbound` Helm chart values must be set to enable IPv6 support.